gong-hao/V.A.R/articles/2-template-syntax/README.md

 # How to deal with templates in V.A.R?

 Modern front-end frameworks display data like marionettes.
-The templates content placeholders to show the correlated data so that you get rid of data changes and DOM selections and manipulations.
+The templates contain placeholders to show the correlated data so that you get rid of data changes and DOM selections and manipulations.

 ![marionette](../images/../../images/2-template-syntax/marionette.jpg "marionette")